15 Best Triceps Cable Exercises For Building Bigger Arms

 2. Utilize a split stance, grasp the rope overhead with a neutral grip (palms facing),

 3. And lean forward by hinging at the hips.
+Do not allow the weight to pull you backwards or cause an overarch throughout your lumbar spine.

 4. Initiate the movement by extending the elbows and flexing the triceps.

-5. Pull the rope downward until the elbows are almost locked out, and then slowly lower under control back to the starting position.
+6. Pull the rope downward until the elbows are almost locked out, and then slowly lower under control back to the starting position.

-6. Repeat for the desired number of repetitions
+7. Repeat for the desired number of repetitions.

-11. One-arm Cable Overhead Extensions
+11. One Arm Cable Overhead Extension

 You can use this exercise to target each side of the triceps separately.